opensupporter/osdi-docs/README.md

 ### Pagination
-The parameters $limit and $offset control pagination.
+The parameters $page_size and $offset control pagination.

-* $limit specifies how many results to return
+* $page_size specifies how many results to return per page
 * $offset specifies the starting point or offset to start with.